Click on the topic below for

 In Haiti, the grade levels are K1, K2, K3, 1 – 13.
 The goal at Gandou is to offer an educational program to children so that they will be able to graduate from high school at Gandou.
 The last few years the education program has been expanding.
 In Haiti, the school can only increase one grade level a year.
-So two years ago, the eighth grade was added to the program.
-Last year, the ninth grade was added.
-This year the tenth grade was added.
-Looking ahead, next year the eleventh is scheduled to be added.
+In the 2013-14 school year, the seventh grade was added.
+There has been a class grade added every year since then.
+So, in the 2018-19 school year, the twelfth grade was added to the program.

 With the adding of grade levels, comes the problem of where the students will meet to have class.
 Father Voltaire, the priest at Gandou, has had to initiate a two session school day because there are not enough classrooms for all the students to attend school at the same time.

 The kindergarten thru 6th grade classes goes from 7:00 am to 12:00 pm.
 Then 7th gr. thru 10th goes from 12:00 pm to 5:30 pm.
 This means the little kids are walking to school in the morning in the dark and the bigger kids are walking home after school in the dark.
 There are many kids that come to the school in Gandou that walk more than 1 hour to get to school.
 The problem with this is that they are walking on very steep, rough, rocky, and often muddy mountains to get to school.
 It would be very easy for someone to fall a very long distance or slide right off the side of the mountain.
 Father has told us where some of the kids come from to go to his school.
 We could not image sending little children out on this dangerous and difficult path malnourished, without breakfast, in the dark each day.
 The second problem with having school start in the dark and finish in the dark is that there is not lighting in the school classrooms.
 If it is dark outside, the school rooms are very dark.
 Very little school work can be done.